MarkusLange/r_ru-torrent-install-script/README.md

 ## To-Do's ##
 - more details
 - add screenshots to readme
-- more screenshots
+- ~~more screenshots~~
 - explain the benefits
 - add links as knowledgebase for everyone
-- tabel of tested Debian based Linux systems
+- table of tested Debian based Linux systems